aufwaerts/BinSmart-ESS/README.md

 This project is about a low-cost, high-efficiency energy storage solution (ESS) for small photovoltaic installations (German: "Balkonkraftwerke").

-Having used a small 435 Wp "Balkonkraftwerk" for a year, it showed that only a third of the energy was used by consumers, two thirds were exported to the grid (with no financial compensation).
-I came up with the idea of retrofitting an ESS solution, which should at least double the amount used by consumers.
+Having used a small 435 Wp "Balkonkraftwerk" for a year, it showed that only a third of the energy was used by our household, two thirds were exported to the grid (with no financial compensation).
+I came up with the idea of retrofitting an ESS solution, which should at least double the household consumption.
 However, in 2023 I found nothing on the market that met my following criteria:
 - storage capacity: at least 2 kWh
 - total cost (including battery and energy meter): less than €600
 - charging/discharging power: at least 300 W